Xencov/squareup-node/README.md

 5. **refund(transactionId, details_obj, function(err, result))** : For making a refund for customer's card.

-6. **getPayment(paymentId, function(err, result))** where `paymentId` could be any ObjectId that corresponds to an actual payment that has COMPLETED.

-All methods return a Promise so they are compatible with async-await.
+All methods return a Promise, so they are compatible with async-await.

 ### More Information